OctopusDeploy/docs/docs/deployment-targets/cloud-regions.md

 You can create Cloud Regions just like other deployment targets.

-1. Go to *Environments* and click **Add deployment target** in the environment where you want to create the cloud region.
+1. Go toÂ *Environments* and clickÂ **Add deployment target** in the environment where you want to create the cloud region.
-2. Select **Cloud Region** from the list of available deployment target types.
+2. SelectÂ **Cloud Region** from the list of available deployment target types.
 ![](https://i.octopus.com/blog/201604-2016-04-0715_35_30-cloud_region_target-PEQY.png)
 3. Give the cloud region a name and select the roles for the cloud region.
 ![](https://i.octopus.com/blog/201604-2016-04-0715_40_07-cloud_region_details-TSJY.png)
-4. Now you can see the cloud regions in the *Environments* page, just like the other deployment targets.
+4. Now you can see the cloud regions in theÂ *Environments* page, just like the other deployment targets.
 ![](https://i.octopus.com/blog/201604-2016-04-0715_48_45-cloud_target_environment-VRKV.png)
 5. To make use of your cloud regions you should scope region-specific variables to them appropriately.
 ![](https://i.octopus.com/blog/201604-2016-04-0722_48_54-cloud_region_variables-4L36.png)